emakryo/git-exp/README.md

-# Git-ticox
+# Git-exp

-Git subcommands for TIme-COmsuming eXperiments.
+Git subcommands for experiment